minecraftforum/rules/rules/servers/rules.markdown

 # Servers

 Servers is the section for PC specific posts to be made.
+Here is an edit by notcitricsquid.

 ## Section-wide Rules